-In the lower right-hand corner, you can choose your numeric model.
+In the lower left-hand corner, you can choose your numeric model.
 You can choose data from the ICON, GFS, and GEM models.

 The Automatic option switches data between ICON and GFS models automatically so that it always offers data in the highest resolution possible.